Treatment for Macular Degeneration; Macular Edema; Diabetic Macular Edema; Diabetic Retinopathy; Myopic Choroidal Neovascularization

 Posted: December 2005

-- FDA Approves Lucentis (ranibizumab injection) for Treatment of Diabetic Macular Edema (DME) - August 10, 2012
+- FDA Approves Lucentis (ranibizumab) for Treatment of Diabetic Macular Edema (DME) - August 10, 2012

-- FDA Approves Lucentis (Ranibizumab Injection) for the Treatment of Macular Edema Following Retinal Vein Occlusion - June 23, 2010
+- FDA Approves Lucentis (ranibizumab) for the Treatment of Macular Edema Following Retinal Vein Occlusion - June 23, 2010